mazzon0/BTFL-Mouse/components/hogp/README.md

 - composing multiple events in a single message, in order to save energy
 - support for keyboard events and other types of HID events
 - send the battery level to the host
-- boot protocol implementation (enabling to send mouse and keyboards events to simple hosts)
+- boot protocol implementation (enabling to send mouse and keyboard events to simple hosts)
+- add callbacks to inform the system of upcoming events from the host